MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/spring-apps/identity-and-access-management.md

 ##### Secure internet communication

-- Use certificates issued by a certificate authority, extended validation certificates or wildcard certificates
+- Use certificates issued by a certificate authority, extended validation certificates or wildcard certificates.
-- Use self-signed certificated only for non-prod environments
+- Use self-signed certificated only for pre-production environments.
-- Securely load certificates from Azure Key Vault
+- Securely load certificates from Azure Key Vault.

 ##### Role-based access control (RBAC)